 Throughout his legal career, Allen has handled complex and complicated tort litigation, leading to multiple recoveries on behalf of clients in excess of one million dollars.
 He also handles small cases, and treats them with just as much enthusiasm and energy as his bigger cases.
 He has vast experience litigating serious brain injury cases, and back, neck, and other debilitating injuries.
 He likes using the latest courtroom technology to most effectively present his client’s cases.
 He also has been involved in multiple wrongful death cases and has repeatedly been able to recover significant recoveries on behalf of his clients.

 Allen has handled serious injury cases involving most the largest employers in Cumberland County and outside the County, including The City of Fayetteville, Cumberland County, Goodyear Tire, Cape Fear Valley Medical Center.
-Allen sees clients in the Sanford office, the Fayetteville Office, and our Lumberton Office.
+Allen sees clients in the Sanford office, and our the Fayetteville Office.

 Allen enjoys spending time with his family in his spare time, particularly performing with his family’s Bluegrass Band.
 He also over his career has devoted much of his time to being involved in his church.